atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/optimizing-data-queries-with-redshift.md

 There are several tiers of processing nodes that have varying levels of storage and memory capacities.
 As databases grow or become more heavily queried, Redshift will upgrade the node tiers to maintain performance levels.
 More information on [node type and pricing can be found here.](https://aws.amazon.com/redshift/pricing/)

 Data is stored across processing nodes in smaller subsections of a processing node which are known as **slices**.
-Slices are assigned a portion of the processing node’s memory, the quick access store used to hold data while it is in use, and storage, the long term storage location for the database, to manage queries on.
+Slices are assigned a portion of the processing node's memory, the quick access store used to hold data while it is in use, and storage, the long term storage location for the database, to manage queries on.

-Data is assigned to the processing node’s slices by the leader node and is stored evenly across all of the processing nodes in the database.
+Data is assigned to the processing node's slices by the leader node and is stored evenly across all of the processing nodes in the database.

 Following this structure, Redshift has had to optimize their queries to be run across multiple nodes concurrently.
 Query plans generated in Redshift are designed to split up the workload between the processing nodes to fully leverage hardware used to store database, greatly reducing processing time when compared to single processed workloads.